-8U and 10U: 11inch.
-12U and older: 12inch.
-Step back rule: The step back rule will be allowed at all levels, but it is not required.
-Nor is it required to be taught at any level.
-The pitcher is not allowed to take the pitching position on the mound if she does not have the ball.
-The pitcher also is not officially in pitching position unless the catcher is in the proper position to receive her pitch, according to the USA Softball official rules of softball: umpire edition Starting Position/Presentation:

-Two feet on pitching mound Both of the pitcher's feet have to be on the ground with the drive foot being in contact with the pitching rubber.
-Hands must initially present separately as the pitcher takes or appears to take a signal from the catcher/coach.
+The pitcher is not allowed to take the pitching position on the mound if she does not have the ball, and the catcher needs to be in the proper position to receive her pitch.
+Both of the pitcher's feet must be on the ground.
+The drive foot must be in contact with the pitching plate.
+The plant foot may be behind the pitching plate or on it.
+Hands must initially present separately as the pitcher takes or appears to take a signal from the catcher.
 The ball can stay in the glove or pitching hand at this time.
-The pitcher then needs to bring her hands together for 1 to 10 seconds before releasing the ball.
-1-to-10-second pause must be taken before the initial movement into the pitching motion.
-However, precedent does call for it to be a "distinct pause," which is left to the umpire's discretion.
-The purpose of the rule is to prevent the pitcher from gaining an unfair motion for the delivery of the ball, and to prevent "quick pitching."
+The pitcher then needs to bring her hands together for 1-10 seconds before starting her motion.
 Pitching Motion: